Semi supervised GAN for smart microscopy, fast and data efficient cell cycle classification: Results

 \subsubsection{Classification On Homemade Dataset}

-We also evaluated transfer learning on a local 7-class dataset of homemade Zeiss microscopy images.
-The dataset contained 1,281 original images across seven cell cycle phases: early anaphase, interphase (Class I), Junk (Class J), metaphase, prophase, prometaphase, and telophase.
+We also evaluated transfer learning on 1321 homemade Zeiss microscopy images spanning seven cell-cycle phases.
 For the classification architecture, we leveraged the frozen pre-trained SGAN discriminator as a feature extractor, appended with a trainable classification head consisting of three dense layers (512, 256, and 128 neurons with ReLU activation and batch normalisation) followed by a softmax output layer for seven classes.
 The model was trained using the Adam optimiser ($\eta = 0.0003$, $\beta_1=0.9$, $\beta_2=0.999$) with class-balanced weights.
 These hyperparameters were selected to provide adaptive per-parameter learning rates while maintaining stable convergence on the limited transfer learning dataset.

-Following 5-fold stratified cross-validation, transfer learning yielded a mean test accuracy of \(94.45 \pm 0.49\%\), with a training time of approximately 4 min 30 s per fold.
-This result reflects strong generalisation and balanced performance across all cell-cycle phases, with per-class F1-scores ranging from \(0.928\) to \(0.962\) (Table~\ref{tab:7class_zeiss_results}).
-The corresponding confusion matrix is presented in Figure~\ref{fig:conf_transfer_5_8_class}.
+Following 5-fold stratified cross-validation, transfer learning achieved a mean test accuracy of \textbf{$92.41 \pm 1.40\%$} (Table~\ref{tab:7class_zeiss_results}), with stable performance across folds ($89.69\%$--$93.56\%$) and convergence in approximately $5$ minutes per fold.
+The model generalised well across most cell-cycle phases, with stronger performance for Anaphase, Metaphase and Prometaphase than for phases absent from the original SGAN training data, such as Prophase and Telophase (Figure~\ref{fig:conf_transfer_5_8_class}).
+This suggests that transfer learning from an SGAN pre-trained on incomplete cell-cycle data struggles with unseen phases, and that fine-tuning on a complete dataset or using architectures trained on all seven phases could further improve performance.